 "Hotel.
 A building [or group of buildings containing lodging or dwelling units, or both, offering transient accommodations, and a lobby, clerk's desk, or counter with 24-hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
-A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such restaurants, shops, meeting rooms, or recreational and entertainment facilities.] containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
-The term does not include dwelling units or activities that are prohibited in the zoning district.
+A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such restaurants, shops, meeting rooms, or recreational and entertainment facilities.] or buildings, or a portion of a building or buildings, containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
+The term includes activities, facilities, and services that are traditionally and customarily provided for the benefit and convenience of hotel guests.
+The term does not include transient vacation units, bed and breakfast homes, and timeshares.

+(1) Minor:

+- (a) A hotel that does not exceed any of the following thresholds: - (i) 180 guest rooms; or - (ii) 2,000 square feet of total floor area devoted to meeting facilities. - (b) Must include a 24-hour front desk and facilities used to provide housekeeping services to guests.

+(2) Major:

-- (1) Minor: A hotel that contains less than 180 guest rooms or less than 2,000 square feet of total floor area dedicated to meeting facilities. - (2) Major: A hotel that contains 180 or more guest rooms or 2,000 square feet or more of total floor area dedicated to meeting facilities."
+- (a) A hotel that exceeds any of the following thresholds: - (i) 180 guest rooms; or - (ii) 2,000 square feet or more of total floor area devoted to meeting facilities. - (b) Must include a lobby, 24-hour front desk, and facilities used to provide valet, bell, and housekeeping services to guests."